pocomane/brewed-in-the-apocalypse/bita-strong.md

   describes how the goal is reached; if applicable something good may happen
   too: object discovered, new information collected, etc.

-The scenarist should avoid a roll if the chances of failing or succeeding are too small, or if the consequences of failing are not interesting.
-In such case she decides the more appropriate outcome.
+The scenarist will avoid a roll deciding directly the outcome when in the fiction the chances of failing or succeeding are too small, or when the consequences of failing are not interesting.

 When this move is recalled by other ones, they will provide also an outcome list to be used instead of the previous one.

-__Difficulty of an action__ To handle the difficulty of an action, the scenarist can split it in multiple rolls, justifying it in the fiction.
-She can also make clear that due to the danger of the situation, the consequences will be very heavy, like possible multiple harms.
+__Difficulty of an action__ The scenarist can split an action in multiple rolls justifying it in the fiction.
+She can also decide in advance that its consequences could be heavy (e.g. multiple harms): the player can decide to continue or to tell something else.

-__Remove an harm (move)__ When a character does something that can cure one or more harms, the scenarist will tell which harms can be potentially removed.
-If the player is not satisfy he can tell something else instead.
-If he are satisfied a *Face the uncertain (move)* is done:
+__Remove an harm (move)__ When enough times is passed for the temporary harms, or the when a character does something that can cure an harm, the scenarist will tell which harms can be potentially removed.
+The player can decide to tell something else, or to continue doing a *Face the uncertain (move)*:

 - On Success, delete up to 3 related harms.
 - On Twist, delete up to 2 related harms.
-- On Fail, delete one related harms, then a *Make the worst happen (move)* is done.
+- On Fail, delete one related harms, then a *Make the worst happen (move)* is done (any new harm must be a temporary one).

-Any harm assigned on fail must be a temporary one.
-A temporary harm is one that can be healed just by the time passing.
-The scenarist when assigning any harm can decide it is temporary and when it will be healed.
-The protagonist can always ask which harm is temporary.

 __Advantage/Disadvantage (move)__ When a character is doing something to make a future action that requires a roll more simple/difficult or probable/improbable